omicscode/eVaiutilities/README.md

 # exVai-analyzer
  - exVaianalyzer for open genomics
- - from variant annotation to filtering, preparating user reports and database and restapi genomics
+ - from variant annotation to filtering, preparating user reports and database and restapi human genomics

  ```
  cargo build